webqit/webflo/README.md

 #### Rendering

 Getting your application data `document.state.page` rendered into HTML can be a trival thing for applications that do not have much going on in the UI.
 Webflo allows your tooling budget to be as low as just using vanilla DOM APIs!
-(You would simply disable OOHTML in config.)
+(You could even disable support for OOHTML in config.)

 ```html
  <!--